DeepLabCut/benchmark/source/index.rst

 Welcome to the DeepLabCut Benchmark!
 ====================================

-This page hosts the official DeepLabCut_ benchmark.
+This page hosts the official DeepLabCut_ Benchmark.

 .. note::

-   The benchmark page is a work in progress.
-We will make the full benchmark datasets and results available here upon publication of our paper, Lauer et al. 2021.

 Leaderboard
 -----------